torvalds/linux/Documentation/admin-guide/nvme-multipath.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ====================
-Linux NVMe multipath
+GNU/Linux NVMe multipath
 ====================

-This document describes NVMe multipath and its path selection policies supported by the Linux NVMe host driver.
+This document describes NVMe multipath and its path selection policies supported by the GNU/Linux NVMe host driver.

 Introduction
 ============

-The NVMe multipath feature in Linux integrates namespaces with the same identifier into a single block device.
+The NVMe multipath feature in GNU/Linux integrates namespaces with the same identifier into a single block device.
 Using multipath enhances the reliability and stability of I/O access while improving bandwidth performance.
 When a user sends I/O to this merged block device, the multipath mechanism selects one of